ranchana-k/bangkok-air-quality/README.md

 - Section 2: Forecasting using RNN models (Unidirectional LSTM and Bidirectional LSTM)

 # Method
 The data collected for time series analysis and prediction with VAR and AR were from Dec 1, 2021 to Jan 5, 2022.
 As it was hourly measured, there were 864 rows in total with 815 rows (with differencing level 1) for training and 48 rows for testing.
-Then, the dataset was updated to Feb 23, 2022 09:00:00 in order to train with RNN model.
+Then, the dataset was updated to Feb 23, 2022 09:00:00 (totally 864 + 1,162 = 2,026 rows) in order to train with RNN model.

 # Files Description